 It can affect mobility and cause chronic pain.
 Commonly affected joints include the ankle, subtalar joint, big toe, and midfoot.

-- Gout: Caused by uric acid crystal build-up, typically in the big toe.
+- Gout: Caused by uric acid crystal buildup, gout often starts suddenly in the big toe.

 - Psoriatic Arthritis: Associated with psoriasis, causing foot deformities.